istedman/cd32_breakout/README.md

 U1 and U2 are configurable little logice devices.
 You can either output HSync and Vsync for monitors/adaptors or CSYNC and 2.5V for RGB SCART.
 A jumper selects the desired mode of operation, leave off for Minimig SCART and fit to output HSync/Vsync.
 The AMiga DB23 connector has been disposed of, a 15 way HD (VGA) connector is used as you can easily purchase RGB + Hsync + Vsync cables or a Minimig SCART cable (https://github.com/mist-devel/mist-board/wiki/ScartCable)

+The RGB outputs on the CD32 are missing the 75R series resistors, so they have been added here.
+They are required so that when connectoed to a TV/Monitor/adpator with 75R termination a 0.7V peak signal is seen.
+Without these resistors the receiver will see a 2x signal (1.4V) which may exceed the dynamic range of some video ADCs/decoders.
+This causes video colour issues.

 IC5 is the 5V to 3.3V LDO converter.
 C5 must be either a Tantalum, Tantalum polymer or electrolytic capacitor.
 DO NOT FIT A CERAMIC, it will be unstable.
 Read this to understand why http://www.ti.com/lit/an/snva167a/snva167a.pdf and enjoy pole/zero analysis :)

 # RS232 interface